If you're planning or dreaming about cycling in Italy, my job is to make it happen for you.

 € restaurants are for curbing your hunger acceptably and delightfully. €€ restaurants are for Friday and Saturday nights, or in your case, any night.
 And €€€ restaurants are for celebrating victories.

 Here’s what you need to know beforehand.

 Don’t show up without a reservation, especially at €€ and €€€ restaurants in Lucca.
 Either call over lunch hours from 11 am-ish to 3 pm or over dinner hours from 6:30 pm-ish till midnight.

-Some say the best restaurants in Lucca are outside the wall, but I graciously disagree because one of my favorite restaurants in Lucca is, yep, in the historical center.
+Some say the best restaurants in Lucca are outside the wall, but I graciously disagree because one of my favorites is, yep, in the historical center.
 So have your pick from restaurants inside and outside Lucca’s wall.

 Restaurants inside Lucca's wall